Smärta i tummen - Rehcore AB

 Frequently Asked Questions (FAQs)

-Treatment includes rest, anti-inflammatory medications, use of wrist supports, and in some cases, cortisone injections or surgery.
+Treatment includes rest, anti-inflammatory medications, use of wrist splints, and in some cases, cortisone injections or surgery.

-Can I continue to use my smartphone if I have "SMS thumb"?
+Can I continue using my smartphone if I have "smartphone thumb"?

-It is important to reduce the strain on the thumb by taking breaks, using other fingers, and considering ergonomic aids.
+It is important to reduce the strain on your thumb by taking breaks, using other fingers, and considering ergonomic aids.

-When should I seek medical attention for thumb pain?
+When should I seek medical care for thumb pain?

-If the pain is persistent, worsens, or affects your ability to perform everyday activities, you should contact a doctor for evaluation.
+If the pain is persistent, worsens, or affects your ability to perform daily activities, you should contact a doctor for evaluation.

 Text created by: